 The Balance Disorders Laboratory examines how motor signals sent to muscles and sensory information about body position interact to maintain a person's balance while standing or walking.
 Diseases or injury that damage the motor (e.g. Parkinson's disease) or sensory (e.g., vestibular injury, multiple sclerosis, mTBI) pathways can disrupt balance.
 In addition to studying how balance control is disrupted, our laboratory is utilizing novel balance training interventions along with state-of-the-art brain imaging (e.g. MRI, fNIRS) to determine rehabilitation efficacy in clinical populations.

-The Balance Disorders Laboratory's current studies are relating integrity of the brain’s postural/locomotor circuits to objective measures of balance and gait disorders in patients with idiopathic Parkinson’s disease as well as patients with frontal gait disorders (e.g., vascular parkinsonism).
-These projects will improve our understanding of the role of the frontal cortex in balance and gait and how cognitive impairments relate to postural disorders with the goal of improving mobility rehabilitation in the elderly.
+The Balance Disorders Laboratory's current studies are relating the brain’s postural/locomotor circuits to objective measures of balance and gait disorders in people with neurologic diseases such as Parkinson’s disease and mild Traumatic Brain Injury as well as older population.
+These projects will improve our understanding of the role of the cortical and subcortical areas in balance and gait and how cognitive impairments relate to postural disorders with the goal of improving mobility rehabilitation in the elderly.

-We welcome students with clinical, engineering, neuroscience, psychology or kinesiology background to join the lab through one of three routes:
+We welcome students with backgrounds in clinical research, engineering, neuroscience, psychology or kinesiology to join the lab through one of three routes: